USS Curtiss (AV-4): Pearl Harbor

 When the Japanese attacked Pearl Harbor, Curtiss was able to get underway and returned fire at the attacking Japanese aircraft.
-At 08:36, she sighted the periscope of a Japanese Midget Submarine and opened fire.
+At 08:36, the ship sighted the periscope of a Japanese midget submarine and opened fire.
 A torpedo from this submarine missed Curtiss, running over and into a dock at Pearl City.
 Four minutes later, the same submarine surfaced and was further damaged by gunfire before diving again, after which the destroyer Monaghan sank the submarine with a ram and depth charge attack.

 At 09:05, Curtiss hit a Japanese plane which then crashed into her No. 1 crane, causing casualties and starting a fire.
 Three minutes later, she was attacked by an Aichi D3A dive bomber.
 The bomb from this plane struck Curtiss in the vicinity of her damaged crane and exploded below decks, setting the hangar, main decks and No. 4 handling room on fire.
 The damaged aircraft crashed off her port beam.
 With 19 dead and many wounded, Curtiss' crew managed to extinguish the fire and commence emergency repairs.

 On 28 December, she was underway for San Diego, California, for more permanent repairs and replacement of the damaged crane with a 20 mm Oerlikon anti-aircraft cannon.
 Her repairs were completed in just four days and she was back in Pearl Harbor on 13 January 1942, to begin ferrying men and supplies to bases at Samoa, Suva, and Nouméa, until June.